LeapFrog Epic: Accolades

 The Epic was released to mostly positive reception, earning awards from parenting and educational organizations for its design and features.
 The device also won the 2017 Award for Best Tablet from the children's media journal Kidscreen.

 Critical reception

 Peter Jenkinson of TrustedReviews gave the tablet four out of five stars, praising the form factor and user experience, but bemoaned the downloadable educational games' cost in comparison to apps available on mainstream content platforms.
 Laptop Mags Henry T. Casey was less enthusiastic, criticizing the LCD screen quality, the device's weight and performance, stating "the waiting and sluggishness may try the patience of young children", but otherwise remarked the included software and battery life.
-Jim Martin of PC Advisor was similarly critical of Epic, criticizing the hardware and viewing the bundled software as having "limited educational value", instead recommending Amazon's Kids Edition Fire tablet.
+Jim Martin of PC Advisor was similarly critical of the Epic, criticizing its hardware and viewing the bundled software as having "limited educational value", instead recommending Amazon's Kids Edition Fire tablet.